 - After the jerking stops, roll the person onto their side to keep their airway clear.
 This is particularly important if the person has vomited, is unconscious or has food or fluid in their mouth.

 - Watch the person until they have recovered, or the ambulance arrives.

 - If the seizure occurs while the person is in a wheelchair or car, support their head and leave them safely strapped in their seat until the seizure is over.
 Afterwards, remove the person from their seat, if possible.
 Roll them onto their side if there is food, fluid or vomit in their mouth.

-- Talk to the person and explain what has occurred.
+- Explain to the person what has occurred.
 In many cases, people are confused after a seizure.

 - Allow the person to rest afterwards as most seizures are exhausting.

-Tumours, seizures, and certain treatments and medicines (such as anticonvulsants and some pain medicines) can affect the skills needed to drive safely.
-These can include:
+Tumours, seizures, brain surgery and medicines (such as anticonvulsants and some pain medicines) can affect the skills needed to drive safely.
+These skills include:

 If you are diagnosed with any type of brain tumour, it is very important to ask your doctor how your condition or treatment will affect your ability to drive.

 When you are first diagnosed with a brain tumour, your doctor will probably advise you not to drive for a period of time.
 You probably won’t be able to drive for some time after surgery and possibly after radiation therapy.